 A few years later, in 1994, Nicolas Thienpont was the next member to join the team at Pavie Macquin.
 It took a few years after that, but starting with the 1998 vintage, things began rapidly turning around for the wines of this St. Emilion chateau.
 As of today, 2005 Pavie Macquin remains the finest vintage they have produced yet.

 Chateau Pavie Macquin Vineyards, Terroir, Grapes, Winemaking

-The vines are farmed organically with sustainable farming techniques being practiced.
-The policy of replanting at Chateau Pavie Macquin is that individual vines are replaced on a vine by vine basis.
 This is done using the selection massal technique where the budwood is drawn from existing vines from within the Pavie Macquin vineyard.
-In time for the 2012 harvest, Chateau Pavie Macquin finished a complete renovation of the estate including all wine making facilities, tasting room and chateau.
+In time for the 2012 harvest, Chateau Pavie Macquin finished a complete renovation of the estate including all their winemaking facilities, the tasting room, and the vat house.

-Serving and Decanting Chateau Pavie Macquin with Wine and Food Pairings
+Serving Chateau Pavie Macquin with Wine and Food Pairings

 Château Pavie Macquin Wine Tasting Notes

 24 Vintages 473,938 Views Sort by Vintage-Rating